Talking about the ROI

 These two benefits are not mutually exclusive, and can cumulate depending on the business strategy.

-How fast will jewelry software implementation cost be recouped?
+How fast will jewelry ERP software implementation cost be recouped?

-Typically, companies recoup the jewelry software implementation costs between one and two years.
+Typically, companies recoup the software implementation costs between one and two years.
+This is in corresponding with the Panorama Consulting's 2016 annual report:

 There are no two similar businesses, but below we try to describe a scenario on how a small business with a yearly revenue of 1,500,000$ could recoup the costs.